andrewtong/ursa-enhanced/README.md

 0
 ```

 Using IPython, I took two queries from the examples within the readme in URSA and recorded their respective runtimes.
-The
-results illustrate that it is possible to achieve up to a 50% decrease in runtime.
-On a per average basis, there is a
-substantial decrease in runtime due to the elimination of many redundant processes involved in URSA and the efficiency
-associated with the algorithm of URSA-enhanced.
-Furthermore, significant (on the scale of >80%) decreases in runtime can
-be achieved when the substring is located within the first few indexes of the main string.
+Based
+off a series of comparisons between URSA and URSA-enhanced, on average URSA-enhanced will outperform URSA in terms of
+runtime by apporximately 200% (i.e. operates twice as fast).

 ```
 %timeit score('The quick brown fox jmuped over the lazy dog.','jumped')